sems-server/sems/doc/Readme.sbc.txt

                                                 profile or file path changed)
   sems-sbc-get-activeprofile                    get active_profile
   sems-sbc-set-activeprofile <active_profile>   set active_profile

+  sems-sbc-teardown-call <call_ltag>            tear down call (use e.g. monitoring's
+                                                sems-list-active-calls to get the ltag)

 The xmlrpc2di module must be loaded and the XMLRPC control server bound to port 8090 for the scripts to work.